Vintar: Transportation

 Vintar can be reached through air via Laoag International Airport at Laoag City, then hiring a tricycle or any other public transportation.
 From Manila by bus, it will take about 10 to 12 hours in reaching the center of Vintar.
 Farinas and Maria De Leon are the major companies that have a daily trip to Vintar.

 Festival

 Siwawer Festival is the annual festival of Vintar.
-This festival of the town is being celebrated in honor of the siwawer the local name of the brahminy kite species of eagle that soars the skies of Vintar.
-The Festival starts on December 4 which is also the Vintar Day, the foundation of the municipality when it was separated from the town of Bacarra in 1909.
+This festival of the town is being celebrated in honor of the Siwawer, the local name of the brahminy kite species of eagle that soars the skies of Vintar.
+The Festival starts on December 4, which is also Vintar Day, the foundation of the municipality when it was separated from the town of Bacarra in 1909.

 Government

+Local government

 Vintar, belonging to the first congressional district of the province of Ilocos Norte, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.